Minjune Hwang

 arXiv | project page | poster

-SEED is an RLHF algorithm that leverages primitive skills to enable more safe and sample efficient long-horizon task learning.
+We introduce SEED, an RLHF algorithm that leverages primitive skills to enable more safe and sample efficient long-horizon task learning.
 I mainly designed the hierarchical RLHF algorithm and led simulation experiments.

 BEHAVIOR-1K: A Human-Centered, Embodied AI Benchmark with 1,000 Everyday Activities and Realistic Simulation